-Longtime Democratic alderman in Chicago charged in federal extortion probe
+Ed Burke, longtime Chicago Democratic alderman, charged in federal extortion probe

 Klafter & Burke specializes in property tax appeals, and its former clients included Trump’s luxury tower in downtown Chicago.

-U.S. Rep.-elect Jesus “Chuy” Garcia and other Burke critics in Chicago’s Hispanic community have drawn attention to that tax work in a bid to hurt Burke politically.
+Newly elected Rep. Jesus “Chuy” Garcia and other Burke critics in Chicago’s Hispanic community have drawn attention to that tax work in a bid to hurt Burke politically.

 Burke joins a long list of Chicago lawmakers charged criminally, including former Gov. Rod Blagojevich, who is serving a 14-year prison term on multiple federal corruption convictions.

-Burke has been on the council in Chicago for 50 years and has chaired its finance committee for the last three decades, FOX 32 CHICAGO reported.
+Burke has been on the council in Chicago for 50 years and has chaired its finance committee for the last three decades, Fox 32 reported.

+The Chicago Tribune added that Mayor Rahm Emanuel has said it’s “unacceptable” for Burke to continue in his role as chairman of the finance committee; a vote to force him out may take place at the City Council’s next meeting Jan.
+23.

 Burke’s wife, Anne, is an Illinois Supreme Court justice.
-His father was also influential in Democratic circles in Chicago until his death in the 1960s.
+His father also was influential in Democratic circles in Chicago until his death in the 1960s.
 Other Burke relatives also have been involved in Illinois politics.

 Since the 1970s, nearly three dozen aldermen have been convicted.
 A common joke in Chicago is that so many aldermen had gone to prison that when they saw each other behind bars they’d holler, “Quorum call!”